brianpurkiss/git-process-documentation/README.md

 # Branch Structure

-* `master` - This is our base branch for development.
+* `development` - This is our base branch for development/testing.
+Feature and bug
 * `feature-XXX` - Individual branches for development.
-Branches from 'master' branch.
+Branches from 'development' branch.
-* `bug-XXX` - Branches for hotfixes, developmental bug fixes, etc. Branches from 'master' or 'stable' branch.
-These are generally for fixing things on live sites.
+* `bug-XXX` - Branches for hotfixes, developmental bug fixes, etc. Branches from 'master' or 'development' branch.
+These branches are generally for testing and fixing things on live sites.
-* `stable` - This branch gets incremented whenever the production environment gets updated.
-This allows us to work backwards through iterations to find bug sources.
+* `master` - This branch gets incremented whenever the production environment gets updated.
+Use Release Tags for stable releases, this allows us to work backwards through iterations to find bug sources.

-The stable branch should use [tags](https://help.github.com/articles/working-with-tags/) to keep track of project updates.
+The master branch should use [tags](https://help.github.com/articles/working-with-tags/) to keep track of project updates.

 * `X.Y.Y` - X designates major upgrades to the site.
 Redesigns, refreshes, major site rollouts.
 * `Y.X.Y` - X designates site updates that add new functionality but isn't considered "major" new functionality.